 Shareholders who have met certain requirements (level of shareholding or holding period) have the right to demand that directors convene a shareholders' meeting.
 If directors do not convene within a specific period despite such demands, the shareholder may convene a meeting after obtaining court permission.
-A shareholder who meets certain requirements may also require that the company include specific proposals as agenda items for a shareholders'

-ICLG TO: CORPORATE GOVERNANCE 2018 © Published and reproduced with kind permission by Global Legal Group Ltd, London meeting by a request made eight weeks or more prior to the date of the shareholders' meeting.
+A shareholder who meets certain requirements may also require that the company include specific proposals as agenda items for a shareholders' meeting by a request made eight weeks or more prior to the date of the shareholders' meeting.
 Shareholders are entitled to ask questions relating to the agenda items at the shareholders' meeting.

-2.4 Do shareholders owe any duties to the corporate entity/entities or to other shareholders in the corporate entity/entities and can shareholders be liable for acts or omissions of the corporate entity/ entities?
+2.4 Do shareholders owe any duties to the corporate entity/entities or to other shareholders in the corporate entity/entities and can shareholders be liable for acts or omissions of the corporate entity/entities?
+Are there any stewardship principles or laws regulating the conduct of shareholders with respect to the corporate entities in which they are invested?

-Generally, shareholders do not owe any duties to the corporate entity/entities or to other shareholders in the corporate entity/ entities, and are not liable for acts or omissions of corporate entities because the liability of shareholders is limited to the amount of their capital invested in the shares for which they have subscribed.
+Generally, shareholders do not owe any duties to the corporate entity/entities or to other shareholders in the corporate entity/entities, and are not liable for acts or omissions of corporate entities because the liability of shareholders is limited to the amount of their capital invested in the shares for which they have subscribed.
 Although shareholders can be theoretically liable for the company's acts or omissions under the doctrine of "piercing the corporate veil", the likelihood of a successful application of such a doctrine to the shareholders of a listed company is very low.
+Relating to the stewardship principles, the Principles for Responsible Institutional Investors (Japan's Stewardship Code) were introduced in 2014 (see question 2.2).